cjspj/VM_SIEM_Lab/README.md

 sudo systemctl start wazuh-agent

 3. wazuh passwords

 cd wazuh-install-files/
 sudo cat wazuh-passwords.txt | more

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

 # Problems / Fixes so far

 - Killed process in windows 'mksSandbox.exe' resulting VMware not having a network connection with the host.
-- FIX: restarting windows resolved the problem.
+- FIX: restarting windows resolved the problem, Have found that I can restart / start it in the Services app.
-- Issue with not being able to extract wazuh-files.tar.
+- Issue with not being able to extract wazuh-files.tar
-- FIX:
-  su root tar xfv wazuh-install-files.tar
+- FIX:  su root tar xfv wazuh-install-files.tar